It is time to fight back.

 The worst clericalism that we see is of pandemic proportions among the liberal Left.
 They blur the distinction between lay and cleric and say, “I’ll let you do something I am supposed to do.”
 The subtle message: “You are not good enough with your baptismal dignity: I have to raise you up.”
 This condescending liberal arrogance is the worst form of clericalism we see in the Church.
 Want to see true clericalism?
 Scratch one of them and see what happens.

 On the other hand, there is a more sound, healthy “clericalism” which consists in a clear sense of priestly identity that sets the priest apart from the people on account of his ministry at the altar.
 Furthermore, this can and should lead to a clerical culture in the Church, among clerics, who need to support each other.
 This doesn’t mean excluding lay people from every facet of their lives.
 It does mean, however, priests withdrawing from lay people on occasion, into their own company (and even with steak dinners, good wine and cigars).
 Clericalism, in the good sense, is concerned with offering the holy sacrifice of the Mass and the identity and holiness of the priest.
-The way Father says Mass and the way he perceives himself will have a beneficial knock-on effect among the people for whom he is priest.
+The way Father says Mass and hears confessions and the way he perceives himself will have a beneficial knock-on effect among the people for whom he is priest.

 The outward “trappings” of the priest’s office are part and parcel of his beneficial ministry to people.
 They are not for the individual priest’s glorification.
 They are about the priest’s proper role.